The Mathematical Basics and the Results of the Theory of physical structures

 was born in 1942.
-In 1967, he graduated from the Department of Physics of the Novosibirsk university, and in 1970 finished the post-graduate school at the same University.
-Up to 1994, he was an associate professor at the Chair of Theoretical Physics of the Novosibirsk Pedagogical university, since 1994 has been a professor at the Chair of Physics of Gorno-Altaisk University.
+In 1967, he graduated from the Department of Physics of the Novosibirsk State University, and in 1970 finished the post-graduate school at the same University.
+Up to 1994, he was an associate professor at the Chair of Theoretical Physics of the Novosibirsk Pedagogical University, since 1994 has been a professor at the Chair of Physics of Gorno-Altaisk University.
 A Doctor (1994, a post-Ph.D. degree under the Russian system) of Physical and Mathematical Sciences and a Professor (2000).

-G.G.
-Mihailichenko is the author of more than sixty notes and of five monographs.
-This monograph: {\it The Mathematical Basics and the Results of the Theory of physical structures} , which is his sixth monograph, is a sort of a conclusion of the author's academic activity.
+He is the author of more than sixty notes and of five monographs: \ {\bf 1.} {\it The mathematical apparatus of the theory of physical structures} (1997) $-$ [31]; \ {\bf 2.} {\it Polymetric geometries } (2001) $-$ [10]; \ {\bf 3.} {\it The group symmetry of physical structures } (2003) $-$ [24]; \ {\bf 4.} {\it Two-dimensional geometries } (2004) $-$ [23]; \ {\bf 5.} {\it The geometry of two sets } (2013) $-$ [32]; \ This monograph: {\it The Mathematical Basics and the Results of the Theory of physical structures}, which is his sixth monograph, is a sort of a conclusion of the author's academic activity.